pypa/pipx/README.md

 These are all things you can do yourself, but pipx automates them for you.
 If you are curious as to what pipx is doing behind the scenes, you can always use `pipx --verbose ...`.

 ## how does this compare to pipsi?
-The biggest difference is pipx has the ability to run a binary in one line:
+The biggest difference is pipx has the ability to run a binary in one line, leaving your system unchanged after it finishes:
 ```
 pipx binary
 ```